Kevinr99089/Extended.Builder/install.md

 <img src=".github/Installation/23.png">

-Scroll a little more and scroll a little more and in "Regular Expression", type "yt-extended", disable "Attempt to filter APKs by CPU architecture if possible" and type the name you want (optional):
+Scroll a little more and scroll a little more and in "Regular Expression", type "yt-extended", uncheck "Attempt to filter APKs by CPU architecture if possible" and type the name you want (optional):

 <img src=".github/Installation/24.png">